luog93/luog93.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: EngD in Electronic Information
+    - course: PhD in Artificial Intelligence
       institution: South China University of Technology, China
       year: 2024
-    - course: MASc in Computer Technology
+    - course: MA in Computer Technology
       institution: Nanchang University, China
       year: 2021
-    - course: BSc in Software Engineering
+    - course: BE in Software Engineering
       institution: East China University of Technology, China
       year: 2017